openownership/data-standard/docs/whatdoesbodscover.md

 <h2>A broad, flexible range of fields and options...</h2>

-The Beneficial Ownership Data Standard allows publishers to include:
+The Beneficial Ownership Data Standard (BODS) allows publishers to provide statements that describe:

 * [Identifiers](identifiers.md) and [details](data-schema-reference.md#personstatement) for individuals
 * [Identifiers](identifiers.md) and [details](data-schema-reference.md#entitystatement) for companies